 One thing to love about the hobby expansion and cards becoming more popular than ever is the innovation and opportunity.
-Believe it or not, there was a time when I was a young collector that we didn’t have the internet, and the main source of card value truth was a Beckett Baseball Card Monthly.
+Believe it or not, there was a time when I was a young collector that we didn’t have the internet, and the main source of determining what makes a card valuable was a Beckett Baseball Card Monthly.
 Today, there are almost too many data sources, right?
-Not to mention that when it comes to buying and selling cards, where do you even begin?
+Not to mention that when it comes to buying and selling sports cards and the many places you can do so, where do you even begin?

 Let’s get the most popular one out of the way.
-If for some reason you didn’t know that eBay is a great place to sell graded cards, then here you go.
+If for some reason you didn’t know that eBay is a great place to sell graded cards (and to sell ungraded sports cards), then here you go.
 In fact, by my count on my eBay app this very second, there are 1.1M results when I search by “PSA” within the “trading card singles” category.

 Thus, it’s a known and popular source, and one of the first places buyers go when it comes to looking for a coveted card, and one of the first places sellers think of when trying to sell a card quickly.
 Of course, you’re going to get people who say “but the fees!”
 And yes, there are fees.
 But frankly, eBay is providing one of the best services in the world, and they aren’t going to do it for free.

 Now we will start getting into “graded-only” platforms for the next few options, starting here with Alt.
 Alt is relatively new, definitely compared to eBay and COMC.
 And one thing that wasn’t mentioned above about COMC being different than eBay is that COMC operates as a vault, which is similar to what Alt offers.

 What this means is, if you buy a card on Alt (or COMC) you can choose to have that card shipped home as you’d expect, but additionally, you can simply hold the card in your “vault” or “inventory” etc. for safe-keeping.
 You can also reprice and relist that card for sale immediately, which is a big draw for people who like to buy and sell cards.